nschloe/tau/README.md

   \end{split}
   ```

-  With $\tau$ being a full revolution, the following identities are very easy
+  With τ being a full revolution, the following identities are very easy to
-  to grasp (for integers $n$).
-Remember the sine is the projection of the
+  grasp (for integers _n_).
+Remember the sine is the projection of the angle
-  angle onto the _y_-axis, the cosine is the projection onto the _x_-axis.
+  onto the _y_-axis, the cosine is the projection onto the _x_-axis.

   ```math
   \begin{alignat*}{3}